bsutherland333-zz/mechawreckers/README.md

 - Classes are in UpperCamelCase.
 MyClass
 - Class items are appended to their associated class name with two underscores.
 MyClass__class_item
 - Private class items are denoted by a leading underscore _MyClass__class_item
+- Any preproccessor variables  should be defines in UPPERCASE.

+## File Organization

+To organize our code, please make files that group functions into categories based on their function.
+For example, any functions that drive stepper motors should be put in a file that is seperate from functions that drive servos and so on.